apache/pulsar/docs/Architecture.md

 ## Architecture

 At a high level, a Pulsar instance is composed of one or multiple clusters, each could reside in different geographical regions.
-A single Pulsar cluster is composed of a set of message brokers and bookeepers, plus zookeeper ensembles for coordination and configuration management.
+A single Pulsar cluster is composed of a set of message brokers and bookkeepers, plus zookeeper ensembles for coordination and configuration management.
 Finally, a client library is provided with easy-to-use APIs.

 ![Architecture Diagram](img/pulsar_system_architecture.png)